Opium (OPIUM) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Opium Historical Price

-According to the latest data gathered on Opium live price page, the current price of Opium is 0.0279694USD.
-The circulating supply of Opium(OPIUM) is 17.52M OPIUM , giving it a market capitalization of $489.71K.
+According to the latest data gathered on Opium live price page, the current price of Opium is 0.02798099USD.
+The circulating supply of Opium(OPIUM) is 17.52M OPIUM , giving it a market capitalization of $490.42K.

 The Opium Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of OPIUM based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.